peterhry/peterhrynkow.com/_posts/2019-01-13-hacking-browser-image-interpolation-for-fun-and-profit.md

 ### Final thoughts

-Consider this technique the next time you export a huge background image from Photoshop or Sketch.
-If the image contains few details, you might be able to significantly reduce its file size.
+You might want to consider this technique the next time you export a huge background image from Photoshop or Sketch.
+If the image contains few details, you might be able to reduce its file size.p